mikejs/gridfs-fuse/README.md

 Current Limitations
 -------------------
 * Must specify all command-line arguments
+* Database username and password sent in cleartext
 * No directories
 * No permissions
 * File creation/writing very experimental